doseofted/doseofted/README.md

 ## Tech / App Stack

 I'm familiar with a lot of tech.
-I've developed websites using all of the major frontend frameworks, worked in JS/PHP frameworks in the backend, written native apps in Swift/Java/C# (only when required), and worked with a variety of tools across platforms.
+I've developed websites using all of the major frontend frameworks, worked in JS/PHP frameworks in the backend, written native apps in Swift/Java/C# (where required), and worked with a variety of tools across platforms.
 I won't list everything but I'll list some of my favorite tools (or at least the ones that have fancy icons):

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff&style=flat)
 ![Node.js](https://img.shields.io/badge/Node.js-339933?logo=node.js&logoColor=fff&style=flat)